Hassanraza22/Student-Registration-Form/README.md

-# Student-Registration-Form
+# Student-Registration-Website
-I developed Student Registration website by using HTML ,and CSS
+I developed Student Registration website by using HTML CSS and javascript